NBA Draft Betting 2020Commercial Content | 21+ | T&Cs Apply

-Were your NBA Draft Bets right?
-See the total breakdown the of the entire first round:
+Were your NBA Draft bets right?
+See the total breakdown of the entire first round below.
+And if you’ve been following the NFL regular season, make sure you’re ready for Super Bowl betting in February.

 |1)||New Orleans Pelicans:||Zion Williamson||Duke|